ChrisZhu2050/chriszhu2050.github.io/index.md

           *(For SFT/RHDL, may have different approach)*

-      - Weight Updating with AdamW
+      - LM Head Weight Updating with AdamW

   <a href="" id="whereami"></a>